-10 Signs you are dating the wrong GirlWritten by Kirk, Sunday, April 5th, 2009 in Dating Columns, Sex & Dating
+10 Signs you are dating the wrong GirlWritten by Anonymous, Sunday, April 5th, 2009 in Dating Columns, Sex & Dating

 It’s oftentimes hard for guys in a relationship to determine if they are in a bad relationship.
 As silly as that sounds, it’s a common occurance for a guy to think everything in the relationship is going perfectly only to wake up one morning and realize how much he absolutely loathes everything about his girlfriend.
 That being said, here are 10 different signs, along with some common examples, that will help you not wake up to such a traumatic morning.